 Case 1: ( Horton v Young )

-The travel included daily travel. i.e: building sites, picking up other bricklayers, and inter-site travel.
+The trip included daily travel. i.e: building sites, picking up other bricklayers, and inter-site travel.
 The daily travel varied between five and 55 miles.
 Each project would take no more than three weeks.
 There was no office at the sites.

 Case 2 : ( Samad Samadian v Revenue & Customs )

 In this case, Dr. Samadian was a self-employed consultant geriatrician.
 Who was also a full-time consultant working for two NHS hospitals?
-Dr. Samadian reported the expense of traveling between private hospitals.
+Dr. Samadian reported the expense of travelling between private hospitals.
 Moreover, NHS and private clinics and his home.

 The judge accepted that Dr. Samadian did have a place of business at home.
-There was a ‘mixed object’ in the traveling between home and the private hospitals.
+There was a ‘mixed object’ in travelling between home and private hospitals.
 Because the office was also Dr. Samadian’s home, part of the object.
 The journey was to allow him to maintain a home in a location separate from his place of employment.
 So the judge decided that the cost of these journeys was non-deductible.

 The journeys between NHS hospitals and private hospitals.
 Also, regarded as non-deductible on the grounds.
-That the travel was not an integral part of the business itself.
+That travel was not an integral part of the business itself.

-In conclusion, travel expenses for journeys between home (even if the home used as a place of business).
+In conclusion, travel expenses for journeys between home (even if the home is used as a place of business).
 Places of business treated as non-deductible (other than in very exceptional circumstances).

 In Ms. Daniels’ case, the tribunal of the first rank upheld the ruling of the upper court in Samadian.
-Ruled that her traveling expenses were not allowable because they had a dual purpose.
+Ruled that her travelling expenses were not allowable because they had a dual purpose.
 They incurred to travel from home to work and back again.
 As well as from her home office location to her place of work at the club in London. ( Samad Samadian v Revenue & Customs UKFTT 115 )

 Expenses for Small Businesses

 Small business Items include clothing, lingerie, dry-cleaning, make-up, beauty treatments, and hairdressing (including hair extensions).
 Normal everyday clothing is not allowable.
 Because of the duality of purpose as established in Mallalieu v Drummond HMRC.
 In this case, the judge concluded.
 That even though Ms. Mallalieu’s sole conscious motive was to follow professional rules.
 This was not the relevant test.
-The clothes were also used for ‘warmth and decency’ and So, no apportionment was possible.
+The clothes were also used for ‘warmth and decency’ and So, so no apportionment was possible.